zeiss-microscopy/OAD/Scripts/Intellesis_and_MachineLearning/README.md

 ***

 Due to the fact that the SegmentationService is written completely in Python is can be used a module on the APEER platform.
-The complete SegmenationService is running inside a Linux-based docker conatiner.
+The complete SegmenationService is running inside a Linux-based docker container.

 ![Intellesis on APEER](/Images/intellesis_apeer.png)*APEER Workflow using the Intellesis SegmentationService as a module*